 where $\mathrm{R}$ is the scalar curvature of $(M,g)$ and $\mu=\mu(g,1)$ is the entropy functional of Perelman \cite{[Pe]} (see the definition in Section \ref{sec2}).
-For the Ricci flow, the Perelman's entropy functional is time-dependent, but on a fixed shrinker it is time independent and has a lower bound.
+For the Ricci flow, the Perelman's functional is time-dependent; but for a shrinker, it is a fixed constant depending only on the metric $g$.

-When the scalar curvature of shrinker has at least quadratic decay, we prove the following dimension estimate of $\mathcal{H}_d(M)$. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete non-compact shrinker satisfying \eqref{Eq1} and \eqref{Eq2}.
+When the scalar curvature has at least quadratic decay, we prove the following dimension estimate for $\mathcal{H}_d(M)$ on a shrinker. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete non-compact shrinker satisfying \eqref{Eq1} and \eqref{Eq2}.
 Assume there exists a nonnegative constant $c_0$ such that the scalar curvature